AlexJReid/blog/content/posts/druid.md

 > **Update February 2019** — this post still gets a few views.
 Some of the content probably still makes sense, but Druid has moved on a lot.
 [Managed services, SQL support, BI tools and so on](https://imply.io/).

 > I confess that I did not get as far as using Druid in production as (typically) project requirements changed.
+That said, I've recently picked up the technology again in my current role.

 > If you are looking into Druid, you might **also** want to look into [Elasticsearch](https://www.elastic.co/) and/or [Clickhouse](https://clickhouse.yandex).
-Although a totally different proposition, Kafka Streams with interactive queries might also be a plausible approach if the aggregations you require are known up-front.

 The big data technology space is vibrant but crowded.
 There is a plethora of technologies, often appearing to be in competition with each other.
 There are several excellent SQL-on-Hadoop projects, for instance.
 Spark SQL?
 Presto?
 Drill?
 Good old Hive?